ruihukuang/AI_Learning_AutoGen/app/idea1.md

 Certainly!
-Here’s an innovative idea that leverages both blockchain technology and AI to enhance client engagement in the fintech sector:
+Hereâ€™s an innovative idea that leverages both blockchain technology and AI to enhance client engagement in the fintech sector:

 **Decentralized Financial Advisory Platform with AI-Powered Insights**